Skip to content

 The central styling utility imported by most CLI commands.

-Terminal width
+Terminal width and size

-from little_loops.cli.output import terminal_width, wrap_text
+from little_loops.cli.output import terminal_size, terminal_width, wrap_text

 w = terminal_width() # int, falls back to 80